asyncapi/generator/docs/parser.md

 ## Parser

-AsyncAPI Parser is a package used to parse and validate the [AsyncAPI documents](asyncapi-document.md) in your Node.js or browser application.
+The AsyncAPI Parser is a package used to parse and validate the [AsyncAPI documents](asyncapi-document.md) in your Node.js or browser application.
 These documents can be either in YAML or JSON format.

 Parser validates these documents using dedicated schema-supported plugins.
 These supported schemas are: